karankiri/InterviewCake-Solutions/hashing/permutation-palindrome/readme.md

 Examples:

--"civic" should return true
+*"civic" should return true
--"ivicc" should return true
+*"ivicc" should return true
--"civil" should return false
+*"civil" should return false
--"livci" should return false
+*"livci" should return false